Towards building the OP-Mapped WENO schemes: A general methodology: Conclusions

 \section{Conclusions}

-We extend the \textit{order-preserving (OP)} mapping introduced in \cite{MOP-WENO-ACMk} to various existing mapped WENO schemes in references by providing a general formula of their mapping functions.
+The concept of \textit{OP-Mapped WENO} schemes standing for the family of the mapped WENO schemes with \textit{order-preserving (OP)} mappings, as well as a general way to build one group of this kind of schemes, has been proposed in this paper.
+Specifically, we extend the \textit{OP} mapping introduced in \cite{MOP-WENO-ACMk} to various existing mapped WENO schemes in references by providing a general formula of their mapping functions.
 A systematic analysis has been made to prove that the improved mapped WENO scheme based on the existing mapped WENO-X scheme, denoted as MOP-WENO-X, generates numerical solutions with the same convergence rates of accuracy in smooth regions as the corresponding WENO-X scheme.
-Furthermore, numerical experiments are run to show that the MOP-WENO-X schemes have a same advantage as the mapped WENO scheme proposed in \cite{MOP-WENO-ACMk} in calculating the one-dimensional linear advection problems including discontinuities with long output times.
+Furthermore, numerical experiments are run to show that the MOP-WENO-X schemes have the same advantage as the mapped WENO scheme proposed in \cite{MOP-WENO-ACMk} in calculating the one-dimensional linear advection problems including discontinuities with long output times.
 The mapping functions of the MOP-WENO-X schemes are \textit{OP} and hence able to attain high resolutions and avoid spurious oscillations meanwhile.
 Moreover, numerical results with the 2D Euler system problems were presented to show that the MOP-WENO-X schemes perform well in simulating the two-dimensional steady problems with strong shock waves to capture the main flow structures and remove or significantly reduce the post-shock oscillations.